Web Scraping with Ruby

 Scraping Every Page

-We have to make our scraper a little more intelligent.
-We are going to make a few tweaks to our web scraper.
-Here we will take pagination into account and we’ll scrape all the listings on this site instead of just 50 per page.
-There are a couple of things we want to know in order to make this work.
-The first is basically just how many listings are getting served on each page.
+There are a couple of things we want to know to make this work.
+The first is just how many listings are getting served on each page.
 So, we already know that it’s 50 listings per page.
 The other thing we want to figure out is the total number of listings on the site.
 We already know that we have 2287 listings on the site.

-#Coming back to scraper.rbdef scraper
+#Coming back to scraper.rb

 url = "https://blockwork.cc/"